trantako/trantako.github.io/_scalemodel/railroad.md

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3feTH3VpteDQB7lVO6Mhkhkzoyfo03y1QaHZluI8Q0Hl7D30PNk2R4oo_rPcfSs0QESB24IiOj-SrveAQd8SOnBhEREqooA2vF537xmal5m0Fy7_50ROGU4s_c6cn_q_tQ3oG8DT9o3hTyHO1VSurDa=w1194-h895-no?authuser=0)

-## Surface
+## Smoothing the Surface

 Next, I wanted to make the railroad tracks look more realistic.
 My Märklin tracks are of the type that includes "a bank of gravel" below the steel tracks.
 That's not the best option for a scale model like this, but what can you do - I wanted to use the pieces I already had.

 I decided to use real sand for masking that fake gravel bank.
 For attaching it to the surface, I used a material that is typically applied to dry-walls for covering their seams (I had a big bucket of that after a renovation project at the house).
 I also used the same material for adding yet another layer to the whole landscape, on top of the dry paper pulp.
-This made it even smoother (and light gray).
+This made it even smoother (and light gray again).

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3duPRcvSmZuS2qUuZoCzBJ-rljgsXOOGu4q3HR92lp3cIlOy2EBV24yFKmsixzk6Txo0Too_9CF_omAOopxn11BD3VYSbng1cUpAwMxe9rHa1bVrgTQEqGm4isCjP-wIUf0480xSoz47aenhhz46p5W=w672-h895-no?authuser=0)